FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ![alt text](img/dataset_owner.png)

-### **Data generator** (_Mandatory_)
-Name of the person or entity responsible for generating the dataset from which the process was generated or for updating of the data.

-The field is populated from the list of Actors in the openLCA navigation tree.
-Follow the instructions in the [Data set owner](#data-set-owner) section to create a new actor.

-**Example(s)**

 ![alt text](img/data_generator.png)

-### **Data documentor** (_Mandatory_)
-Name of the individual or entity responsible for formatting and submitting the data.

-The field is populated from the list of Actors in the openLCA navigation tree.
-Follow the instructions in the [Data set owner](#data-set-owner) section to create a new actor.

-**Example(s)**

 ![alt text](img/data_doc.png)

 ### **Publication** (_Mandatory_)
 Reference to an openLCA Source that illustrates how the processes' LCI data were developed and/or used, i.e., a foundational publication that illustrates how the data are used.
 The field is populated from the list of Sources in the openLCA navigation tree.
-Follow the instructions in the [Sources](#sources) section to create a new source.
+Follow the instructions in the [Sources](#sources-mandatory) section to create a new source.

 **Example(s)**